hubert-sikorski/tell-me-what-to-do/README.md

 6. Type in `npm run build` to create directory with code optimized for production.

-7. To preview the project in production mode in `node run watch`.
+7. To preview the project in production mode in `npm run watch`.
 If you want to see the project in development mode type in `npm start`.

+8. You will get information on which server the project is running.
+Follow the given `Local` link.

+9. To exit previewing the project hold `ctrl` key with `c` key and close the project in your browser tab.